 If you are an experienced landlord you will know that there is a lot more to letting than just finding a tenant.
 If you just are starting out, it is crucial to get the set up right and we can help you every step of the way.

-Jason manages the lettings office along with our complimentary team in Oxford.
+Jason manages the lettings office along with our complimentary team in Oxford, West - The Property Consultancy.
 We will visit you at your property and talk through your ideas for letting – we appreciate if you are a first time landlord you are likely to have a few further questions.
 This will enable us to discuss a marketing price and suggest anything you can do to help achieve the best return on your property investment, including honest advice on whether any works need completing or not.
 Legislation associated with letting can seem daunting and we feel it is important to understand the options and necessities from the start, so for this meeting we suggest you allow approximately one hour.

 There are a number of professional reports that will need to be carried out, as a landlord you have a legal requirement to ensure the house, including electrics are safe for a tenant to use.
 These include a gas safety certificate (this must be completed on an annual basis by law), energy performance certificate (EPC), the risk of legionella needs to be considered and others, depending on your property to cover your duty of care for your tenant.
-Domestic electrical installation certificates will become a legal requirement for all new tenancies from 1 July 2020 and all existing tenancies from 1 April 2021.
+Electrical installation condition reports became a legal requirement for all new tenancies from 1 July 2020 and all existing tenancies from 1 April 2021.
 We feel it’s good practice to have an electrical appliances PAT tested as you do have a legal responsibility to ensure these are safe for a tenant to use.

 We can organise gas safety checks, electrical safety inspections and legionnaires testing, along with other tradespeople to carry out any specific jobs that need completing.
 We can manage the timing of all these to ensure everything is ready for your tenant move in.